Chariots of Fire: Plot

-During a 1978 funeral service in London in honour of the life of the Jewish Harold Abrahams, there is a flashback to when he was young and in a group of athletes running along a beach.
+During a 1978 funeral service in London in honour of the life of Harold Abrahams, headed by his former colleague Lord Andrew Lindsay, there is a flashback to when he was young and in a group of athletes running along a beach.

-In 1919, Harold Abrahams enters the University of Cambridge, where he experiences antisemitism from the staff but enjoys participating in the Gilbert and Sullivan club.
-He becomes the first person ever to complete the Trinity Great Court Run, running around the college courtyard in the time it takes for the clock to strike 12, and achieves an undefeated string of victories in various national running competitions.
+In 1919, Harold Abrahams enters the University of Cambridge, where he experiences antisemitism but enjoys participating in the Gilbert and Sullivan club.
+He becomes the first person to complete the Trinity Great Court Run, running around the college courtyard in the time it takes for the clock to strike 12, and achieves victories in various national running competitions.
 Although focused on his running, he falls in love with Sybil Gordon, a leading Gilbert and Sullivan soprano.

 Eric Liddell, born in China to Scottish missionary parents, is in Scotland.
 His devout sister Jennie disapproves of Liddell's plans to pursue competitive running.
-Still, Liddell sees running as a way of glorifying God before returning to China to work as a missionary.
+Liddell sees running as a way of glorifying God before returning to China to work as a missionary.
 When they first race against each other, Liddell beats Abrahams.
 Abrahams takes it poorly, but Sam Mussabini, a professional trainer he had approached earlier, offers to take him on to improve his technique.
-This attracts criticism from the Cambridge college masters, who allege it is not gentlemanly for an amateur to "play the tradesman" by employing a professional coach.
+This attracts criticism from the Cambridge college masters, who assert that it is not gentlemanly for an amateur to "play the tradesman" by employing a professional coach.
 Abrahams dismisses this concern, interpreting it as cover for antisemitic and class-based prejudice.
 When Liddell accidentally misses a church prayer meeting because of his running, Jennie upbraids him and accuses him of no longer caring about God.
 Eric tells her that though he intends to return eventually to the China mission, he feels divinely inspired when running and that not to run would be to dishonour God.

-After years of training and racing, the two athletes are accepted to represent Great Britain in the 1924 Olympics in Paris.
-Also accepted are Abrahams' Cambridge friends, Andrew Lindsay, Aubrey Montague, and Henry Stallard.
+After years training and racing, the two athletes are accepted to represent Great Britain in the 1924 Olympics in Paris.
+Also accepted are Abrahams's Cambridge friends, Andrew Lindsay, Aubrey Montague, and Henry Stallard.
 While boarding the boat to France for the Olympics, Liddell discovers the heats for his 100-metre race will be on a Sunday.
-Despite intense pressure from the Prince of Wales and the British Olympic Committee, he refuses to run the race because his Christian convictions prevent him from running on the Lord's Day.
-A solution is found thanks to Liddell's teammate Lindsay, who, having already won a silver medal in the 400 metres hurdles, offers to give his place in the 400-metre race on the following Thursday to Liddell, who gratefully accepts.
-Liddell's religious convictions in the face of national athletic pride make headlines around the world; he delivers a sermon at the Paris Church of Scotland that Sunday, and quotes from Isaiah 40.
+Despite intense pressure from the Prince of Wales and the British Olympic Committee, he refuses to run the race on the Lord's Day.
+A solution is found thanks to Liddell's teammate Lindsay, who, having already won a silver medal in the 400 metres hurdles, offers his place in the 400-metre race on the following Thursday to Liddell.
+Liddell's religious convictions in the face of national athletic pride make headlines around the world; he delivers a sermon at the Paris Church of Scotland that Sunday.